mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        switch_inline: Whether to enable backend control flow inline, only effective in O0 or O1 mode, with a default value of true.

-       multi_stream: The backend stream diversion method, with possible values being 1) true (default value): One stream for communication and one for computation.
-2) false: Disable multi-streaming, use a single stream for both communication and computation, effective only in O0 and O1 modes.
-3) group: Communication operators are diverted based on their communication domain, effective only in PyNative mode.
+       multi_stream: The backend stream diversion method, with possible values being 1) true: One stream for communication and one for computation.
+2) false: Disable multi-streaming, use a single stream for both communication and computation.
+3) group (default value): Communication operators are diverted based on their communication domain.

        pipeline: Whether to enable runtime pipeline, only effective in O0 or O1 mode, with a default value of true.